 - 1. Completion of the sophomore year in high school. - 2.
-Completion of the Dual Enrollment online application. - 3.
-Official transcripts that show enrollment in the academic or college preparatory program in high school while achieving the following: - 3.0 cumulative grade-point average (85 percent) or top 20 percent of the class.
-SAT/ACT, PSAT or PSSA/Keystone exam scores (see www.clarion.edu/dualenrollment for score details). - Signatures from the guidance counselor, high school principal and parent or guardian to serve as support for the applicant's motivation, interest, academic ability and social maturity.
+Completion of the Dual Enrollment online application and financial terms and conditions form at clarion.edu/dualenrollment.

+3. Official transcripts that show enrollment in the academic or college preparatory program in high school while achieving the following:

+3.0 cumulative grade-point average (85 percent) or top 20 percent of the class.
+SAT/ACT, PSAT or PSSA/Keystone exam scores (see www.clarion.edu/ dualenrollment for score details).

+4. Signatures from the guidance counselor, high school principal and parent or guardian to serve as support for the applicant's motivation, interest, academic ability and social maturity.